Boost Your Digestive Health: 10 High-Fiber Foods to Eat Regularly

 - Fiber: Approximately 12%

-- Benefits: In addition to fiber, almonds offer healthy fats, vitamin E, and support heart health, providing a satisfying and nutrient-dense snack.
+- Benefits: In addition to fiber, almonds provide healthy fats and vitamin E, contributing to heart health, satiety, and overall well-being.

 - Quantity: 1 medium-sized